joao-arthur/funis-node/docs/arrays/disjoint.md

 ): readonly T[]
 ```

-Returns a new array with the items that appear in only one array.
+Returns an array with the items that appear in only one array.

 ## Example